fbpx

 In a nutshell, When your employer brand is powerful, your recruiters can quickly introduce your company to top talent and get them to the offer stage.
 As a result, your company becomes a talent magnet, and your brand reputation soars.

 Given the crucial role that branding plays in recruitment and retention, all businesses should make a concerted effort to build and maintain a positive employer brand.
-Here’s how to do just that:

-1. Audit Your Brand
+1. Audit your brand

 Whether you have an existing employer brand or have not yet sincerely thought about it, if you’re not actively managing and evaluating your brand, you may not be aware of how outsiders perceive it.

 Conduct a brand audit to understand where you stand and what you need to improve.
 To get a good idea of how employees and customers perceive your company, take a look at review sites like Glassdoor, SiteJabber, and Trustpilot.
+Opting for a reputation management tool or service will help your brand to perform an omnichannel audit across these channels.

 Once you understand your employer brand, you can create a plan to manage and improve your employer brand actively.

-2. Have Policies Aligned with Values
+2. Have policies aligned with values

 As you establish your employer brand, take the time to consider your core corporate values and develop workplace policies that are in line with those ideals.
 Doing so will help ensure that your employer brand is authentic and attractive to prospective employees.